majidaldo/personal-compute-cloud/README.md

 # CoreOS-based personal compute cloud
-personal compute cloud using ansible (ansible-vagrant ( vagrant-python)) coreos, docker, vagrant, and weave.
+personal compute cloud using [Ansible](http://www.ansible.com), [CoreOS](http://www.coreos.com),  [Docker](http://www.docker.com), [Vagrant](http://www.vagrantup.com), and [weave](http://weave.works).

 ## Why?
 because scientific computing. link to explanation post.

 ## Features
-There is a controller machine prividing coordination and services; and compute machines that are more ephemeral.
+There is a controller machine (called init) prividing coordination and services; and compute machines that are more ephemeral.
 A local compute machine is brought up for 'development'.
 But when a remote compute machine is acquired, it would use the same (ansible) setup script.
 Therefore, the local compute machine is really a stand-in for a remote machine.
 The controller and compute machines together provide:
 - global network addressing of docker containers across clouds (thanks to weave)
 - private docker registry accessible on all compute hosts (started on boot)
 - automatic building of Dockerfiles and pushing them to the registry (on boot)